Achievable logoAchievable logo

 Pathways:

-• In the cAMP pathway, an amino acid hormone binds its receptor, activating a G protein, which then stimulates adenylate cyclase to produce cAMP.
-This molecule triggers a protein kinase cascade that alters cellular activity.
+• In the cAMP pathway, an amino acid hormone binds its receptor, activating a G protein.
+The G protein stimulates adenylate cyclase to produce cAMP, which triggers a protein kinase cascade that changes cellular activity.

 The Steroid pathway works differently: the hormone crosses the membrane, binds its receptor in the cytoplasm or nucleus, and forms a transcription factor complex that activates specific genes.